Ad Policies and Delivery

-Facebook Blueprint is is a free group of training modules covering a variety of topics related to Facebook ads.
+Meta Blueprint is a free group of training modules covering a variety of topics related to Facebook and Instagram ads.
 The modules can be accessed here.

-The Blueprint Certification is a paid testing process that provides an official certification for different topics related to Facebook ads.
+The Blueprint Certification is a paid testing process that provides an official certification for different topics related to Facebook and Instagram ads.
 There are different certification levels and focal areas available.

 More information on the program is available here.

-There are so many terms related to advertising on Facebook.
+There are so many terms related to advertising on Facebook and Instagram.
 What do they all mean?

 Do I need to have a Facebook page to advertise on Facebook?